 Choice of Teaware

 The best choice for brewing Three-Cup Aroma Tea is a high-quality, clean, and transparent glass cup, which not only allows for the appreciation of the tea leaves' delicate and graceful appearance but also prevents the tender shoots from becoming overcooked, preserving their vivid green color and fresh, sweet taste.
-Alternatively, high-quality ceramic or clay teaware can be used to appreciate the tea's rich aroma and fresh flavor.
+Alternatively, high-quality ceramic or purple clay teaware can be used to appreciate the tea's rich aroma and fresh flavor.

 Preheating the Teaware